jaim1n/Weather-Kitty/README.md

-My first Python project I made from scratch.

-Not sure who to credit for the ASCII art, but I got it from emojicombos.com
+My final project in CS50P, and first ever program written from scratch in Python.